tootedom/lua-redis-ratelimiter/README.md

 # Description

+There are 2 variations of the rate limiting within the library, depending upon your needs for accuracy and/or performance.
+The recommended ratelimiter is the *background* ratelimiter (default).

+The difference between `background` and `foreground` is that with the `foreground` mode, redis operations occur on the request thread.
+This means latency of the redis calls impact the latency of a user's request; however it provides increase accuracy for ratelimiting requests.

-There are a couple of variations of the rate limiting within the library, depending upon your needs for accuracy and/or performance.
-The recommended ratelimiter is the *background* ratelimiter that is based the cloudflare ratelimiter as described on this blog (I have no knowledge of the actual implementation details of the cloudflare rate limiter.
+The ratelimit is based on the cloudflare ratelimiter as described on this blog (I have no knowledge of the actual implementation details of the cloudflare rate limiter.
 The implementation in here is soley based on the details described on the following blog):

 - https://blog.cloudflare.com/counting-things-a-lot-of-different-things/